-In 1996, California became the first medical cannabis state when voters approved Prop.
-215, the Compassionate Use Act.
-That law allows doctors to recommend cannabis for any serious or persistent medical condition, and allows patients to legally use, possess, and grow cannabis and designate caregivers to assist them.
-In 2003, the California legislature passed the Medical Marijuana Program Act, establishing a voluntary ID card program, protections for transporting cannabis, and a legal framework to protect not-for-profit dispensing collectives and cooperatives.
-The voluntary registry issues ID cards that offer protection from arrest for patients and caregivers in possession of no more than eight ounces of useable cannabis, or cultivating no more than six mature or 12 immature plants.
+The state legislature adopted the Medical Marijuana Program Act (MMPA), known as SB 420 (Vasconcellos), in 2003.
+MMPA establishes a voluntary ID card program, protections for transporting cannabis, and a legal framework to protect not-for-profit patients’ cooperatives and collectives.
+The voluntary registry issues ID cards that offer protection from arrest for patients and caregivers in possession of no more than eight ounces of useable cannabis, or cultivating no more than six mature or twelve immature plants.
 Patients and designated caregivers without a state ID card or those in possession of larger quantities are afforded an affirmative defense.
-Qualified patients on probation or parole may legally use medical cannabis with the consent of their probation or parole officer.
-Municipalities may restrict or ban the operation of not-for-profit dispensing collectives and cooperatives in their jurisdiction.
+Qualified Patients on probation or parole may legally use medical cannabis with the consent of their probation or parole officer.
+Municipalities may restrict or ban the operation of not-for-profit cooperatives and collectives in their jurisdiction.

 In This Section

 View and print the California MMJ State Report Card from our latest report: Medical Marijuana Access in the U.S. A Patient-Focused Analysis of the Patchwork of State Laws.

 Proposition 215, California Senate Bill 420, California County and City Medical Cannabis Laws etc.

 Patients and their caregivers are permitted to legally use, have, and grow cannabis for medical purposes.
 The law also protects not-for-profit collective and cooperative grow operations and allows primary caregivers to be reimbursed for the costs of their services.